E011011101001/HEAL-backend/README.md

 2. Run `pip install -r requirements.txt` to install dependencies.

+3. Use `.env.example` as a template to create `.env`, or export to the environment.

-3. Run `./run.sh` to start the backend server in debug mode.
+4. Run `./run.sh` to start the backend server in debug mode.